adieyal/sd-dynamic-prompts/jinja2.md

 To enable the feature, open the advanced accordion and select __Enable Jinja2 templates__.
 <img src="images/jinja_templates.png">

+Update: In addition to the guide below, make sure to read this [excellent tutorial](https://www.reddit.com/r/StableDiffusion/comments/10jgmtk/dynamic_prompts_and_jinja2_templates_in_automatic/) by @cbterry on Reddit.

+## Quick Start

 Here are some examples of what you can do with Jinja2 templates

 ### Literals
 Literal strings work as expected: